dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2944: Blur in reporting integrity raises concerns in media.
+### T2944: The line between information and entertainment is increasingly blurred.

 |Support|
 |---|